Self-supervised Co-training for Video Representation Learning: Experiments

 {\bf Multi-modal information~(finetune). } These are the methods that exploit the correspondence of visual information with text or audio.
 The methods usually train on much larger-scale datasets, for instance, AVTS trained on AudioSet~(8x larger than K400), and XDC trained on IG65M~(273x larger than K400), for audio-visual correspondence; MIL-NCE is trained on narrated instructional videos~(195x larger than K400) for visual-text correspondence; and ELO~\cite{Piergiovanni20} is trained with 7 different losses on 2 million videos~(104x larger than K400).
 Despite these considerably larger datasets, and information from other modalities, our best visual-only CoCLR$\dagger$~(two-stream network) still compares favorably with them.
 Note that, our CoCLR approach is also not limited to visual-only self-supervised learning, and is perfectly applicable for mining hard positives from audio or text. {\bf Linear probe. } As shown in the upper part of Table~\ref{table:sota-classification}, CoCLR outperforms MemDPC and CBT significantly, with the same or only a tiny proportion of data for self-supervised training, and compares favorably with MIL-NCE, XDC and ELO that are trained on orders of magnitude more training data.

 {\bf Video retrieval. } In addition to the action classification benchmarks, we also evaluate CoCLR on video retrieval, as explained in Section~\ref{sec:eval}.
 The goal is to test if the query clip instance and its nearest neighbours belong to same semantic category.
-In both benchmark datasets, all CoCLR models~(RGB, Flow and two-stream networks) clearly exceed all previous approaches by a significant margin.
+As shown in Table~\ref{table:retrieval}, in both benchmark datasets, the InfoNCE baseline models exceed all previous approaches by a significant margin.
+Our CoCLR models further exceed InfoNCE models by a large margin.

 {\bf Qualitative results for video retrieval. } Figure~\ref{fig:retrieval} visualizes a query video clip and its Top3 Nearest Neighbors from the UCF101 training set using the CoCLR embedding.
 As can be seen, the representation learnt by CoCLR has the ability to retrieve videos with the same semantic categories.